xavier/expletive/README.md

 ## Known Limitations

-### Profanities containing whitespace

-Profanities containing whitespace are not yet supported by the matching algorithm but it's definitely planned.

 ### I18n concerns

 A couple of replacement strategies (`:vowels` and `:nonconsonants`) are currently limited to the english language.